Impacts of Low PTH

 52%

-Less active than you used to be/want to be
+are less active than they used to be/want to be

 50%

-In a clinical study, nearly 50% of people with hypoparathyroidism had normal blood calcium levels—yet reported low well-being*†
+In a clinical study, almost half of people with HypoPara had normal blood calcium levels—yet reported low well-being.*†

 Use these 3 quick and easy tips for navigating life with HypoPara